yubarajshrestha/Chatterbox-TTS-Server/README.md

 ## ▶️ Running the Server

-**Note on Model Downloads:**
+**Important Note on Model Downloads (First Run):**
-The first time you run the server, `ChatterboxTTS.from_pretrained()` (called by `engine.py`) will download the required model files from Hugging Face Hub to your local Hugging Face cache (e.g., `~/.cache/huggingface/hub`).
-This may take some time.
-Monitor the terminal logs for progress.
-The server starts fully *after* downloads complete.
+The very first time you start the server, it needs to download the `chatterbox-tts` model files from Hugging Face Hub.
+This is an **automatic, one-time process** (per model version, or until your Hugging Face cache is cleared).

+*   ⏳ **Please be patient:** This download can take several minutes, depending on your internet speed and the size of the model files (typically a few gigabytes).
+*   📝 **Monitor your terminal:** You'll see progress indicators or logs related to the download.
+The server will only become fully operational and accessible *after* these essential model files are successfully downloaded and loaded.
+*   ✔️ **Subsequent starts will be much faster** as the server will use the already downloaded models from your local Hugging Face cache.

 You can *optionally* use the `python download_model.py` script to pre-download specific model components to the `./model_cache` directory defined in `config.yaml`.
-However, the runtime engine (`engine.py`) loads the model from the Hugging Face Hub cache directly, not this local `model_cache` directory.
+However, please note that the runtime engine (`engine.py`) primarily loads the model from the main Hugging Face Hub cache directly, not this specific local `model_cache` directory.

+**Steps to Run:**

 1.  **Activate the virtual environment (if not activated):**
     *   Linux/macOS: `source venv/bin/activate`